PhilGeek/oxford-realism/perception.markdown

 ## Representative Realism

-Cook Wilson singles out for criticism Stout's claim that the sensations which mediate knowledge of external qualities such as extension do so only in so far as "they represent, express, or stand for something other than themselves".

-The most fundamental issue consists in negative and positive claims about the nature of representation.
+Cook Wilson singles out for criticism Stout’s claim that the sensations which mediate knowledge of external qualities such as extension do so only in so far as “they represent, express, or stand for something other than themselves”.
+The basis of of his criticism involves negative and positive claims about the nature of representation.
 The negative claim is that nothing is intrinsically representational:

 > Nothing has *meaning* in itself.